inspired/TA-cisco_ios/README.txt

 Author:                 Mikael Bjerkeland

 The Cisco IOS Technology Add-On (TA) sets the correct sourcetype used for identifying data from Cisco IOS, IOS-XE, NX-OS, XR Install this TA on your search head and indexer.
-Install the "Cisco IOS" app on your search head
+Install the "Cisco IOS" app on your search head.

 Please contact me on Splunk Base if there is anything you would like to see in this app.